DeepNandre/Deep/README.md

 I am a 3rd year B.Tech CSE student with a strong interest in DevOps.
 I am skilled at Cloud computing and also have a significant interest in Information Security.

-Languages Known: Python, C++, Java, SQL
+Languages Known: Python and Java

 Email: dnandreim@gmail.com